Slider0007/AI-on-the-edge-device/README.md

 ## Support
-⚠️⚠️⚠️ This is a forked version of [jomjol](https://github.com/jomjol/AI-on-the-edge-device) great software which is intented to use for my personal purposes only! ⚠️⚠️⚠️
+⚠️ This is a forked version of [jomjol](https://github.com/jomjol/AI-on-the-edge-device) great software which is intented to use for my personal purposes only. ⚠️